augmesh/odbc-driver-for-mssql-on-ubuntu/README.md

 ODBC Driver for MSSQL Server on Ubuntu
 =========

-Role to enalbe usage of SQL Server from PHP on Ubuntu
+Role to enable usage of SQL Server from PHP on Ubuntu

 Requirements
 ------------